December 11, 2017

-This year, the UN Migration Agency, IOM, in Washington D.C. is partnering with NYU Washington, DC to host a screening of Bonjour Ji, an award-winning Canadian short film examining an interplay of (mis)perceptions and hurdles that are part of migrants’ daily experience around the world.
+The UN Migration Agency, IOM, in Washington D.C. partnered with NYU Washington, DC to host a screening of Bonjour Ji, an award-winning Canadian short film examining an interplay of (mis)perceptions and hurdles that are part of migrants’ daily experience around the world.

-The film screening will be followed by a panel discussion to reflect on the role of storytelling and art as vehicles for passing on information on migration and migrants themselves.
-This conversation will include Laura Thompson, Deputy Director General of the International Organization for Migration (IOM), Ahmed Badr, IOM Youth Ambassador, Veyron Pax Iranian filmmaker and refugee, and Barbara Cupisti, documentary director.
+The film screening was followed by a panel discussion to reflect on the role of storytelling and art as vehicles for passing on information on migration and migrants themselves.
+This conversation included Laura Thompson, Deputy Director General of the International Organization for Migration (IOM), Ahmed Badr, IOM Youth Ambassador, Veyron Pax Iranian filmmaker and refugee, and Barbara Cupisti, documentary director.

 The Film Festival is a partner of Plural+, the UN campaign TOGETHER and USA for IOM.
 Through this initiative, IOM and its partners aim at changing the negative perceptions and attitudes towards refugees and migrants.

 Laura Thompson is the Deputy Director General of the International Organization for Migration (IOM).
 Prior to this position, Laura Thompson was the Ambassador and Permanent Representative of Costa Rica to the UN and other International Organizations in Geneva.

 She is responsible for assisting the Director General in administering and managing the Organization; conducting the political dialogue and building IOM relationships with governments, UN agencies, civil society and the private sector; as well as in defining policies, strategies and prioritised action.

 Previously, she also served at the Permanent Mission to the UN in Geneva in a prior occasion and at the Delegation to UNESCO.
 In addition to her diplomatic experience, Laura has held posts as Legal Officer in two UN Organisations.